Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/paper.md

 - Looking only at PhD holders for Doc 8 doesn't move the needle on quality: the document is still assessed at a quality of 7 out of 10 although the standard deviation is smaller.
   - notably, phd holders assign a higher education level: none of them thought it was an undergraduate paper!
 3 assigned an education level of master's and 2 assigned a level of phd holder.
   - still, notable that most phd holders did not consider Doc 8 to be of PhD-level quality
+- Approximately 60% of the respondents who hold a Ph.D. also have a postsecondary degree in Economics.
+  - 100% of the human authors have a postsecondary degree in economics

 so far we know: